 Located on the second floor of the Mickel Library in Suite 204, the Writing Center provides assistance to all students seeking to build their writing skills.
-The Writing Center is dedicated to providing academic support to the needs of student writers across the curriculum.
-In addition, any student who wishes to enhance her skills, independent of specific coursework, or have a friendly reader for her newest poem, essay or story, can find assistance in the center.
+The Writing Center supports writers at all levels, enrolled in all classes, at any point in the writing process.
+Also, any student who wishes to enhance her skills generally or to have a friendly reader for her newest poem, essay or story, can also find a receptive audience.